cytoscape/cytoscape.js-tutorials/twitter_graph/2016-06-22-social-network.md

 ```

 `mainUser` refers to the name of the Twitter user the graph will be built around.
-The value will be set later by getting the value of an input field.
+If you are running your own Twitter API server, the value may be set later by getting the value of an input field.
+In the more common case of using the cached data, only one user may be graphed (cytoscape) so there's no need for this input field.

 `var cy = window.cy = cytoscape({ ... })` is the standard Cytoscape.js initialization pattern, with a slight modification (`window.cy`) to make this instance of Cytoscape.js visible globally to help with debugging.

 # Adding the center user

+Because this tutorial is geared towards using cached data rather than downloading unique data, allowing user input of a Twitter username is unnecessary.
+With that in mind, we'll hide the user input field (it may be unhidden for those with their own Twitter API access and server running).

 ## The HTML side

+Although these HTML elements are hidden, adding them means that they can later if one is running the [Twitter API server](https://github.com/cytoscape/cytoscape.js-tutorials/tree/master/twitterAPI_express) I wrote.
 First, we'll add an input field and submit button to `index.html` to get the name of a Twitter user.

 ```html